The-Codefun-Exam-Team/Codefun-Debug/src/database/prisma/migrations/README.md

 pnpm prisma migrate dev
 ```

-## 2.3 If changes are made to schema.prisma
+## 2.3 If changes are made to the Prisma schema

 This is a much more straightforward process, as it's the normal **Prisma** workflow.
 However, due to the lack of features from **Prisma**, some additional steps are required.